chaostoolkit/chaostoolkit-documentation/sources/drivers/ansible.md

 ### Configuration block

 The configuration block can be used to specify specific parameters to use.
-This block can be omit unless you really need to change default ansible parameters to run your exeperiment
+This block can be omit unless you really need to change default ansible parameters to run your experiment

 Configuration variables that can be used by this driver are: